 A review of FDA databases turned up 73 cases of ketoacidosis between March 2013 and May 2015.
-But the analysis also highlighted another risks, one that had slipped under the radar until now.
+But the analysis also highlighted another risk, one that had slipped under the radar until now.
 At least 19 patients had suffered from “life-threatening blood infections […] and kidney infections.”
-Apparently, these infections begin as urinary tract infections, and then spread, becoming more virulent, and potentially-deadly, in the absence of proper medical attention.
+Apparently, these infections begin as urinary tract infections and then spread, becoming more virulent, and potentially deadly, in the absence of proper medical attention.
 Several patients even suffered kidney failure, requiring intensive care and dialysis.

 Update June 15, 2016 – FDA Warns Of Link To Acute Kidney Injury

 In a new safety alert, the FDA has announced updated warnings for two SGLT2 inhibitors, Invokana and Farxiga.
 Over the last two years, both drugs have been implicated in at least 101 confirmed cases of acute kidney injury, a syndrome in which kidney function deteriorates suddenly.
 The condition, also known as AKI, can lead to total organ failure and even death if left untreated.

 To learn more about the FDA’s recent warnings, click here.

 Growing Use & Rising Problems